rehierl/node-tree-outliner/1-1-4-node-trees/1-1-path-of-nodes.md

 <!-- ======================================================================= -->
 ## rooted paths

-The set of downward oriented paths such that each path begins in a tree's root will be referred to as **the set of rooted paths**.
+The set of downward oriented paths, such that each path begins in a tree's root, will be referred to as **the set of rooted paths**.

 * `RP := { p | (p in TD), (p == (r,...)) }`